Matafou/LibHyps/README.md

 LibHyps provides utilities for hypothesis manipulations.
-In particular a new tactic `especialize H` and a set of tacticals to appy or iterate tactics either on all hypothesis of a goalor on "new' hypothesis after a tactic.
+In particular a new tactic `especialize H` and a set of tacticals to appy or iterate tactics either on all hypothesis of a goal or on "new' hypothesis after a tactic.
 It also provide syntax for a few predefined such iterators.

 ## QUICK REF: especialize